William Gibbs McAdoo: Early life and career

 McAdoo was born during the middle of the Civil War in the historic William Gibbs McAdoo House in Marietta, Georgia.
 He was the son of author Mary Faith Floyd (1832–1913) and attorney William Gibbs McAdoo (1820–1894).
 His uncle, John David McAdoo, was a Confederate general and a justice of the Texas Supreme Court.
 McAdoo attended rural schools until his family moved to Knoxville, Tennessee, in 1877, when his father became a professor at the University of Tennessee.

 He graduated from the University of Tennessee and was a member of the Lambda chapter of Kappa Sigma fraternity.
 He was appointed deputy clerk of the United States District Court for the Eastern District of Tennessee in 1882.
 He married his first wife, Sarah Hazelhurst Fleming, on November 18, 1885.
 They had seven children: Harriet Floyd McAdoo, Francis Huger McAdoo, Julia Hazelhurst McAdoo, Nona Hazelhurst McAdoo, William Gibbs McAdoo III, Robert Hazelhurst McAdoo, and Sarah Fleming McAdoo.

 He was admitted to the bar in Tennessee in 1885 and set up a practice in Chattanooga, Tennessee.
 In the early 1890s, he lost most of his money trying to electrify the Knoxville Street Railroad system.
 In 1892 he moved to New York City, where he met Francis R. Pemberton, son of the Confederate General John C. Pemberton.
 They formed a firm, Pemberton and McAdoo, to sell investment securities.

 In 1895, McAdoo returned to Knoxville and regained control of part of his bankrupt streetcar company, which had been auctioned off.
 In subsequent months, he engaged in a struggle with Ohio businessman C.C.
 Howell over control of the city's streetcar system, culminating in a bizarre incident known as the Battle of Depot Street.
 Litigation in the aftermath of this incident favored Howell, and McAdoo abandoned his streetcar endeavors in 1897 and returned to New York.

 Around 1900, McAdoo took on the leadership of a project to build the Uptown Hudson Tubes, a pair of railroad tunnels under the Hudson River connecting Manhattan with New Jersey.
 A tunnel had been partially constructed during the 1880s by Dewitt Clinton Haskin.
 With McAdoo as president of the Hudson and Manhattan Railroad Company, two passenger tubes were completed and opened in 1908.
 The popular McAdoo told the press that his motto was "Let the Public be Pleased."
 The tunnels are now part of the PATH train system.

-His first wife died in February 1912.
-That year, he served as vice chairman of the Democratic National Committee.
+As part of publicizing the tunnels, McAdoo gave tours to political leaders and foreign dignitaries.
+He met Woodrow Wilson in 1910, near the end of Wilson's tenure as the president of Princeton University.
+McAdoo campaigned for Wilson when Wilson ran for governor of New Jersey later that year.
+He went on to serve as vice chair of the Democratic National Committee and co-chair of Wilson's successful 1912 presidential campaign.
+McAdoo's wife died in February 1912.